Home Inspections Company Info

 Why is a home inspection important?

 Home Buyers: Emotion often affects the buyer and makes it hard to imagine any problems with their new home.
-A buyer needs a home inspection to find out all the problems possible with the home before moving in.
+A buyer needs an inspection to find out all the problems possible with the home before moving in.

 Home Sellers: More and more sellers are choosing to have a thorough inspection before or when they first list their home.
 First and foremost, you should have a home inspection for full disclosure.
 You will have demonstrated that you did all you could do to reveal any defects within the home.
 Second, you will save money and the hassle by knowing what, if any the defects are at that time.
 You want to avoid issues with selling after you have already negotiated a price.
 You could be faced with costly repairs discovered on the buyers inspection.
 Defects found before the buyer comes along, allows you to shop around for a contractor.